 - Ask the pharmacist for large print labels.

-- Check with your doctor or pharmacist before crushing a pill or mixing it (or a capsule) with food or liquid because it may no longer work properly.
+- Check with your doctor or pharmacist before crushing a pill or mixing it (or a capsule) with food or liquid.
+Crushing it may cause it to no longer work properly.

 - Ask the pharmacist if a liquid form is available.

-- Try using a pill organizer, which range from a very simple weekly container to ones with built in alarms.
+- Try using a pill organizer.
+They range from a very simple weekly container to those with built in alarms.

 Can’t open the bottle